Jacobo González

-Jacobo González Rodrigáñez (born 25 March 1997), sometimes known simply as Jacobo, is a professional Spanish footballer who plays as a right winger or right-back for Córdoba CF.
+Jacobo González Rodrigáñez (born 25 March 1997), sometimes known simply as Jacobo, is a professional Spanish footballer who plays for Real Oviedo.
+Mainly a right winger, he can also play as a right-back.

-Club career
+Career

 Born in Madrid, Jacobo joined Real Madrid's youth setup in 2009, aged 12.
-On 9 July 2016 he moved to neighbouring AD Alcorcón, being assigned to the reserves in the Tercera División.
+On 9 July 2016, he moved to neighbouring Alcorcón, being assigned to the reserves in the Tercera División.

-On 20 August 2016 Jacobo made his professional debut, starting in a 0–0 home draw against SD Huesca in the Segunda División.
-On 30 December, he was loaned to Segunda División B side CF Rayo Majadahonda until the end of the season.
+On 20 August 2016 Jacobo made his professional debut, starting in a 0–0 home draw against Huesca in the Segunda División.
+On 30 December, he was loaned to Segunda División B side Rayo Majadahonda until the end of the season.

-On 14 August 2017, Jacobo signed for CF Villanovense in the third division.
-The following 13 June, he agreed to a two-year contract with fellow league team Celta de Vigo B.
+On 14 August 2017, Jacobo signed for Villanovense in the third division.
+The following 13 June, he agreed to a two-year contract with fellow league team Celta B.

-Jacobo made his first team – and La Liga – debut for the Galicians on 27 June 2020, starting in a 2–2 home draw against FC Barcelona.
-On 7 August, he agreed to a three-year contract with CD Tenerife in the second division.
+Jacobo made his first team – and La Liga – debut for the Galicians on 27 June 2020, starting in a 2–2 home draw against Barcelona.
+On 7 August, he agreed to a three-year contract with Tenerife in the second division.

-Jacobo scored his first professional goal on 13 September 2020, netting his team's second in a 2–0 home win over Málaga CF. On 26 July 2021, after featuring sparingly, he moved to CE Sabadell FC of the Primera División RFEF.
+Jacobo scored his first professional goal on 13 September 2020, netting his team's second in a 2–0 home win over Málaga.
+On 26 July 2021, after featuring sparingly, he moved to Sabadell of the Primera División RFEF.

-On 21 July 2022, after scoring a career-best 13 goals, Jacobo signed a contract with FC Andorra, newly-promoted to the second level.
+On 21 July 2022, after scoring a career-best 13 goals, Jacobo signed a contract with Andorra, newly-promoted to the second level.
 On 27 July of the following year, he returned to his first club Alcorcón on a two-year deal.

-On 16 July 2024, after suffering relegation with Alkor, Jacobo agreed to a two-year contract with Córdoba CF also in division two.
+On 16 July 2024, after suffering relegation with Alkor, Jacobo agreed to a two-year contract with Córdoba, also in division two.
+On 3 June 2026, he moved to fellow league team Real Oviedo also on a two-year deal.